 All courses are listed alphabetically by course prefix.
 NWACC courses are identified by a four digit number.
 The first digit indicates the course level; "0" indicates courses that do not lead towards graduation; "1" indicates first year or freshman level courses; "2' indicates second year or sophomore level courses.
 The final digit indicates the course credit hours.
 The semester in which a course is scheduled to be offered is indicated by a code following each course name.
-The codes are F = Fall semester, S = Spring semester, SUM = Summer semester and on demand = as needed.
+The codes are F = Fall semester, S = Fall semester S =